Thorpe Market: St Margaret of Antioch

 Thorpe market is a small rural community and the church is situated on the edge of the village.

-members who attend.
 Several of the congregation come from outside the parish.
-The church was used by various groups for exhibitions.
+The church is used by various groups for exhibitions.

 Worship and Prayer

-Services, normally of holy communion, were held monthly and a list of the services for 2025 are below.
+Services, normally of Holy Communion, are held monthly and a list of the services for 2026 is below.
 Refreshments are served after each service.
-The attendance averages 12.
+The attendance averages 15.
 A pattern of benefice services has been established and Thorpe Market is always delighted to welcome worshippers on these occasions – these occur three or four times a year.

 2026